1906 Atlanta race massacre: Newspaper report and attacks

 Alonzo Herndon's barbershop was among the first targets of the white mob, and the fine fittings were destroyed.
 Individual black men were killed on the steps of the US Post Office and inside the Marion Hotel, where a crowd chased one.
 During that night, a large mob attacked Decatur Street, the center of black restaurants and saloons.
 It destroyed the businesses and assaulted any black people within sight.
 Mobs moved to Peters Street and related neighborhoods to wreak more damage.
 Heavy rain from 3 am to 5 am helped suppress the fever for rioting.

 The events were quickly publicized the next day, Sunday, as violence continued against black people, and the massacre was covered internationally.
 Le Petit journal of Paris reported, "Black men and women were thrown from trolley-cars, assaulted with clubs and pelted with stones."
 By the next day, the New York Times reported that at least 25 to 30 black men and women were killed, with 90 injured.
 One white man was reported killed, and about 10 injured.

 An unknown and disputed number of black people were killed on the street and in their shops, and many were injured.
 In the center of the city, the militia was seen by 1 am.
 But most were not armed and organized until 6 am when more were posted in the business district.
 Sporadic violence had continued in the late night in distant quarters of the city as small gangs operated.
 On Sunday hundreds of black people left the city by train and other means, seeking safety at a distance.

 Defense attempts

 On Sunday a group of African Americans met in the Brownsville community south of downtown and near Clark University to discuss actions; they had armed themselves for defense.
 Fulton County police learned of the meeting and raided it; an officer was killed in an ensuing shootout.
-Three militia companies were sent to Brownsville, where they arrested and disarmed about 250 blacks, including university professors.
+Three militia companies were sent to Brownsville, where they arrested and disarmed about 250 Black people, including university professors.

 The New York Times reported that when Mayor James G. Woodward, a Democrat, was asked as to the measures taken to prevent a race riot, he replied:

-The best way to prevent a race riot depends entirely upon the cause.
-If your inquiry has anything to do with the present situation in Atlanta then I would say the only remedy is to remove the cause.
-As long as the black brutes assault our white women, just so long will they be unceremoniously dealt with.